Illation/synthesizer/doc/building.md

 The project comes with packaged lib, dll and include files for all dependancies, compiled with vs2017.
 If you want to build with a different visual studio version, you need to build GTKmm and its dependancies for that compiler.

 In order to build the project, you need to generate the project files with CMake.
-You should have CMake 3.10 or later installed on your computer
+You should have CMake 3.10 or later installed on your computer.

-Next, open a terminal and navigate to the repository root folder, and execute:
+Start by opening a terminal and navigating to the repository root folder, then execute:

     cmake -G "Visual Studio 15 2017 Win64" -H. -Bbuild